gher-uliege/DIVA/README.md

 [![DOI](https://zenodo.org/badge/80114691.svg)](https://zenodo.org/badge/latestdoi/80114691)

-IMPORTANT: this original DIVA version will remain available but not be further developped.
-For new features you should switch to the generalization in N-dimensions https://github.com/gher-ulg/DIVAnd.jl using a very modern progamming language: Julia.
+IMPORTANT: this original `DIVA` tool will remain available, but will not be further developped.
+For new features, users are invited to switch to the generalization in N-dimensions [`DIVAnd`](https://github.com/gher-ulg/DIVAnd.jl) using a very modern progamming language: [`Julia`](julialang.org/).

 # DIVA (Data-Interpolating Variational Analysis)